 “What’s happened with the pandemic is that the people with less money have less access to looking after their own health.
 The rich people can sit at home, in their home gym, you know, with their exercise bikes but other people don’t have access to that.”

 They have joined with experts in various fields, including recreation, sport, community development and academia, to launch the “Change for Good-Health” initiative; identifying ways for more people to get active.

-Impakt Corporation CEO Paul Klein cites issues like the increased levels of anxiety and depression reported after the second wave of the pandemic as one reason why fitness must be made a priority,
+Impakt Corporation CEO David Klein cites issues like the increased levels of anxiety and depression reported after the second wave of the pandemic as one reason why fitness must be made a priority,

 “Here you have this situation where, like in other areas, it has just amplified a problem that was already there.
 And, so, those people that have had tended to have more health problems, more mental health issues, who were isolated, are even more so in all those areas.”

-According to Patchell-Evans, “When you feel in charge of your own health, you feel in charge of your own self-esteem.
+According to Patchell-Evans, “when you feel in charge of your own health, you fell in charge of your own self-esteem.
 You feel empowered.“